logo Arizona Trailblazers

 From the first overlook we hiked cross country, up and down ridges and eventually back to the rim.
 Here we enjoyed a spectacular overview of Picketpost Mountain, Superior, and Donkey Canyon.
 Cairns led us south over the boulders to a precipitous overlook of the White Canyon wilderness and more of the mining country.

 Ted recognized it as our turning point.
 100 yards east of the rim, a stock watering tank marks the beginning of our trail back to civilization.
+In another mile we turned left on a dirt road to return to the mine siding.

 But the road itself has become a mining district.
 There were two active drilling rigs.